 Huge crowd of Black Lives Matter supporters marches through Memphis, shuts down I-40 bridge

-After rallying at FedExForum, the crowd marched to police headquarters at 201 Poplar and then continued on, with more people joining them as they went on.
+After rallying, the crowd marched to police headquarters at 201 Poplar and then continued on toward the I-40 bridge, gathering more people.

-The marchers attempted to go to the I-40 bridge, but police blocked the entrance to the bridge.
-They eventually found a way onto the bridge via the exit ramp, and police had trouble stopping them.
+Police had blocked the entrance to the bridge, but the marchers eventually found a way on via the exit ramp, and police had trouble stopping them.

-Traffic was forced to a standstill, and the bridge was closed for hours as police ordered the protesters to exit.
+Traffic was forced to a standstill, making stranded drivers unwitting participants in the action.
+The bridge was closed for hours as police ordered the protesters to exit.

-There was still a crowd of marchers who did not make it onto the bridge, as well as a big group still back at FedExForum.
-As people slowly left the bridge, many protesters headed to Beale Street.
+Meanwhile, there was still a crowd of marchers who did not make it onto the bridge, as well as a big group still back at FedExForum.

 “It felt good that the city came out and united together,” said anti-violence activist Frank Gottie, who helped organize the rally at FedExForum.
 “We got to do this until our words get heard.”